 After hearing the initial decision within two weeks, the case must be finally concluded within two months, at which point the applicant must either be deported or granted leave to remain.

-Integration over detention In stark contrast to both Bulgaria and Greece, Belgium has also developed advanced social orientation programmes that inform immigrants about the various institutions, benefits, the law and how the country generally works.
+In stark contrast to both Bulgaria and Greece, Belgium has also developed advanced social orientation programmes that inform immigrants about the various institutions, benefits, the law and how the country generally works.
 Classes are provided in 15 different languages including English, Russian, Farsi and Arabic.

 Encouraging immigrants – including asylum seekers – to take voluntary work is very much part of the system in Belgium.